Post

 1

-Now, we can set a breakpoint on the first line of VAI() to avoid executing the anti-analysis checks, followed by setting a breakpoint on where the payload download logic begins.
+Then, we can set breakpoints on the first line of VAI() to avoid executing anti-analysis checks, as well as the start of the download logic.

 figure 9 - breakpoint at start of VAI() before anti-vm logic